tamaraniac/comp-expression/README.md

 # Using Git / Github

-To create directory on your computer: 'git clone https://github.com/tamaraniac/compfor-books.git'
+To create directory on your computer: 'git clone git@github.com:umich-pcas/comp-expression.git'

-All other commands should happen inside the directory, can get there using 'cd compfor-books'
+All other commands should happen inside the directory, can get there using 'cd comp-expression'

 To get new file changes: 'git pull'